-The Big Prairie Trail is an easy 4 mile round trip trail, mostly level from the Polebridge Glacier Park Entrance.
+The Big Prairie Trail is an easy 4-mile round trip trail, mostly level from the Polebridge Glacier Park Entrance.
 Turn left onto Glacier Route 7 just after you leave the Polebridge Ranger Station and it will travel through the 1988 Red Bench Fire burn area to a large natural meadow.
-Once you get to the meadow, you can explore it getting views of the Whitefish Range, the Livingston Range, and the North Fork of the Flathead River.
+Once you get to the meadow, you can explore and enjoy views of the Whitefish Range, the Livingston Range, and the North Fork of the Flathead River.

 Bowman Lake Trail

-The Bowman Lake Trail is a nice 12 mile round trip day trail with much of it through the 1988 Red Bench Fire burn area.
-After leaving the Polebridge Ranger Station, turn left onto Glacier Route 7 and then take the first right onto the Bowman Lake Road.
+The Bowman Lake Trail is a nice 12-mile round trip day trail with much of it through the 1988 Red Bench Fire burn area.
+After leaving the Polebridge Ranger Station, turn left onto Glacier Route 7 and take the first right onto the Bowman Lake Road.
 This road has many hills and could be difficult in icy conditions.
 Because you travel through a burn area, you will get some very nice views of the surrounding mountains.
 When you reach the foot of Bowman Lake, you will get spectacular views of Bowman Lake, Square Peak, Rainbow Peak, and Numa Peak.
 There is a campground at the foot of Bowman Peak so you can turn this into an overnight trip.
-Bowman Lake is also one of those beautiful, remote, aquamarine Glacier Park finger lake and it is located between Numa Ridge and Cerulean Ridge.
+Bowman Lake is also one of those beautiful, remote, aquamarine Glacier Park finger lakes, located between Numa Ridge and Cerulean Ridge.